1996 New Hampshire Learjet 35 crash: Crash information

-The cause of the accident, as determined by the National Transportation Safety Board, was:
+The cause of the accident, as determined by the National Transportation Safety Board (NTSB), was:

 ELT regulations

 The crashed aircraft had no ELT on board, as that class of aircraft when used for FAR Part 135 charter operations, was exempt from the federal requirements for this type of beacon.
 As a result, Congress directed the FAA to require the installation of 406 MHz ELTs in all business jets (replacing the 121.5 MHz units installed in some).